kahmali/meteor-restivus/README.md

   - If true, all endpoints on this route will return a `401` if the user is not properly [authenticated](#authenticating).

-## Method Definition
+## Endpoint Definition

 The last parameter of Restivus.add is an object with properties corresponding to the supported HTTP methods.
-At least one method must be defined.
-The following methods can be defined in Restivus:
+At least one method must have an endpoint defined on it.
+The following endpoints can be defined in Restivus:
 - `get`
 - `post`
 - `put`
 - `delete`
 - `patch`

-These methods can be defined one of two ways.
+These endpoints can be defined one of two ways.
 First, you can simply provide a function for each method you want to support at the given path.
-The corresponding method will be executed when that type of request is made at that path.
+The corresponding endpoint will be executed when that type of request is made at that path.

-Otherwise, for finer-grained control over each method, you can also define each one as an object with the following properties:
+Otherwise, for finer-grained control over each endpoint, you can also define each one as an object with the following properties:
 - `authRequired`
   - Default: false
   - If true, this endpoint will return a `401` if the user is not properly [authenticated](#authenticating).
 Overrides the option of the same name defined on the entire route.